suzto/StarterCards/samples/work_item/README.md

-# Work Item
+# Work Item Thumbnail

 ## Summary

-The <b>Work Item Card</b> is your gateway to vibrant social connectivity.
-Ideal for broadcasting company updates, sharing posts, or fostering community ties, this card is versatile enough to match your messaging.
-Enrich it with custom text, imagery, and links for an immersive social journey.
+The <b>Work Item Thumbnail Card</b> boasts a sleek design with a small image, perfectly suited for concise and straightforward information presentation.

 _bot-sent_ card example: